Justfemi/Portfolio/README.md

 # Portfoilo
-A single page web app that conatins my projects
+A single page web app that conatins my projects.
-Hosted on - ajibadeolufemi.netlify.app